fabriguespe/frame-subscribe-button/README.md

-# XMTP Subscribe Button Tutorial
+# Subscribe Button Frame with XMTP Consent

 This tutorial will guide you through the process of creating a frame, the first opt-in message, and a subscribe button for consent confirmation using the XMTP network.